makrai/notes/keenan87-sem-case-theory.md

 * A basic unary S differs in a crucial way from a basic transitive (=binary)
-  * unary: its interpretation is uniquely determined by the denotation of its basic NP and its `P_1` it is just the value of the former at the latter.
+  * unary: its interpretation is uniquely determined by the denotation of its basic NP and its `P_1` it is just the value of the former at the latter
   * But interpretations for basic transitive Ss (henceforth batSs) are un- derdetermined in two ways merely given the two basic functions and the relat
     * We must state in addition
     * which NP is "logical subject" and which "logical object", and given this, we must state their relative semantic scopes
     * I make no committment as to how a lang syntactically presents its batSs
-      * So e.g.  "scope" is independent of syntactic relations like C-command.
+      * So e.g. "scope" is independent of syntactic relations like C-command
     * two readings of (4):
       (4) Every student kissed some teacher
 * On the "object narrow scope" reading (4) is true iff